-The top panel of Table 16 shows the welfare consequences (consumption compensation) for households of different age groups (across all educational types, childbearing and marital status), as well as for all households alive at $t = t_0$.
-The results show sharp differences between groups in terms of the welfare impact of chilcare subsidies.
+All Together Now We now turn our attention to the welfare consequences on all households alive at date $t=t_0$ .
+The top panel of Table 10 shows the welfare consequences for households of different age groups (across all educational types, childbearing and marital status), as well as for all households alive as a group.
+The results show sharp differences between groups in terms of the welfare impact of childcare subsidies.
 Younger households as a group win whereas older households lose.
-For instance, in the extreme case when all households are eligible and childcare is fully subsidized, the consumption compensation decreases monotonically from 1.9% for those aged 25-29, to -2.4% for those aged 50-54.
+For instance, in the extreme case when all households are eligible and childcare is fully subsidized, the consumption compensation decreases monotonically from 1.9% for newborns (aged 25-29), to -2.4% for those aged 50-54.
 Furthermore, this asymmetry in welfare gains is magnified as childcare subsidies become more generous, either by expanding eligibility or by increasing subsidy rates.

-These results are naturally driven by the fact that as the time of the policy change, younger households are net beneficiaries as childbearing expenditures are concentrated at young ages.
-As age groups become older, childbearing expenditures become less important for those alive at the date of the introduction of the policy, while higher taxes affect all households.
+These results are naturally driven by the fact that at the time of the policy change, younger households are net beneficiaries as childcare expenditures are concentrated at young ages.
+For older age groups, childcare expenditures become less important for those alive at the date of the introduction of the policy, while higher taxes affect all households.
 Hence, welfare gains become lower with the group age and eventually become negative.

-A key result in Table 15 is that aggregate welfare gains are negative.
-This is not surprising given the fact that only few households at $t = t_0$ benefit from the policy change - less than 15%.
-The results in the table also indicate that newborn households strictly prefer to be born in a steady state with childcare subsidies, and that the gains are substantial, of up to 1.9% of consumption.
-However, within the narrowly defined group of newborns, there are naturally winners and losers.
-As the table shows, central finding is the absence of a majority of households supporting childcare subsidies.
-At most, only about 48% of households benefit from the introduction of childcare subsidies.
+Aggregate welfare gains in Table 10 are negative.
+This is not surprising given the fact that only few households at $t=t_0$ benefit from the policy change - less than 16%.
+The results in the table also indicate that newborn individuals strictly prefer to be born in a steady state with childcare subsidies, and that the gains are substantial, of up to 1.9% of consumption.
+However, as we discussed above, within the narrowly defined group of newborns, there are naturally winners and losers.
+As Table 10 shows, a central finding is that there are subsidy schemes for which a majority of newborn individuals benefit from the policy change; when subsidies are universal at a 100% subsidy rate, about 53% of newborns benefit from the introduction of childcare subsidies.